My first visit to Lviv, Ukraine absolutely blew me away.

 Either way, the gut punch made me appreciate my own life a whole lot more.
 I had a way out of Lviv.
 These ladies didn't.
 The reality of it was hard to swallow.

-We were too slow to buy train tickets for our return journey, so we ended up taking a taxi and crossing the border on foot.
+We were too late to buy train tickets for our return journey, so we ended up taking a taxi and crossing the border on foot.
 What we saw unfold in front of us at the checkpoint will stay in my memory bank for a long time.

 In what has to be one of the hardest ways to cash in on price arbitrage, Ukrainians waited in line for 2 hours in the rain.
 They got patted down and scanned with a metal detector by Polish border patrol.

 When they finally crossed the border, they'd try to sell the couple of packs of cigarettes and a half liter of liquor they carried across with them, all in the hopes of making something like $4 for the day's work before going back home.

 When I got to the front of the line, I took out my US passport and was let through immediately.

 Crossing the border by foot was an adventure.
 I couldn't really relax, though.
 If I tried to create a bit of space while standing in line, someone would squeeze right through.
 I had to block people from cutting in front of me for the entire 2 hour wait.

 But they were trying to make a very hard living while I was on vacation.
 The sense of urgency between us was not comparable at the slightest.

 While I did not enjoy this border crossing experience, I can now say I'm glad I did it.

-With this bitter-sweet trip to Ukraine, I hit my 2018 travel goals.
+With this bitter-sweet trip to Ukraine, I hit my travel goals for the year.